Wall painting in ancient Rome

 There was also a lot of wall painting to decorate the walls of houses during this time.
-The wall painting of the first century AD is sometimes divided into four different styles, mainly because of the many different styles of wall painting that were found at Pompeii.
-In the first style, the fresco painting on the walls of houses is meant to look like marble panels (but it’s a lot cheaper than marble panels!).
+Art historians sometimes divide the wall painting of the first century AD into four different styles.
+That’s because of the many different styles of wall painting that painters used at Pompeii.

 In the Second Style, the artists first added little things to the imitation marble panels in their paintings.
 This one has a garland.
 Other paintings have fruit, or flowers, or birds perched here and there.
 But then they got more ambitious and started to add whole complicated scenes, or sets of architectural details, as if you were looking out at a much larger room or building.